sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

     <!-- border -->![MDK](img-7.4.png)

-5. In the `launch.json` file, set the `appRoot` attribute for appropriate Mobile Development Kit launch configurations.
+5. In the `launch.json` file, set the `appRoot` attribute for appropriate mobile development kit launch configurations.
 This should be the path to your `create-client` command output.

     If you have launched your MDK branded client from terminal or command line via `ns run ios` or `ns run android` command, you do not need to set the `appRoot` attribute for MDK **Launch** configurations.
 You can only set the `appRoot` attribute for MDK **Attach** configurations.